engineer-work/Join-Company/startup/issue-happen-to-me-while-working-in-startup.md

 ### [Watch this video on YouTube](https://youtu.be/5w7XyiTnGpk)

-- since, I done well in 'Signals and System' during college  test, I get 80% , i get only E grade , I don't know why ?
+- since, I done well in **Signals and System** during college  test, I get 80% , i get only E grade , I don't know why ?
-- I do Engineering Graphic good, during college test, I get 95%, I think I get S grade, But I only get A grade ? this happen in 1st semeseter (some wrong happens in exam).
+- I do **Engineering Graphic** good, during college test, I get 95%, I think I get S grade, But I only get A grade ? this happen in 1st semeseter (some wrong happens in exam).

 - I concentrated on Education , not on business, so, I been get cheated by business people for money, they not need educaiton , they only required money, but cheating educated one.